ultraio/docs-blockchain/docs/blockchain/block-producers/launch-procedures/core-concepts.md

 ### Who defines the Block Producer schedule?

 During the initial Testnets and Mainnet, it will be Ultra who is defining the Block Producer schedule.
-There is not an ordered, elected ranking like on other EOSIO chains.
+There is not an ordered, elected ranking like on other Antelope chains.
 There is no voting for Block Producers.

 ### What will be the procedure for changes to the block producer schedule?